MCpassward/Uber-Fares-PowerBI-Analysis/README.md

 4. Engineered new features:
    - Extracted `hour`, `day`, `month`, and `year` from timestamp.
    - Created peak/off-peak indicators and weekday categories.
-5. Saved the cleaned dataset as a `.csv` file for Power BI import.
+5. 💾Saved the cleaned dataset as a `.csv` file for Power BI import.

-💾 Save Cleaned CSV (for Power BI)
 ```
 # Save cleaned data for Power BI
 df.to_csv("uber_cleaned.csv", index=False)